nntthuy-axonivy/mailstore-connector/mailstore-connector-product/README.md

 Configure one or more mailstores in global variables.
 A mailstore is identified by a name and a global variable section containing access information.
-The following example shows connection information for a mailstore that should be accessible under the name `ethereal-imaps`.
+The following example shows connection information for a mailstore that should be accessible under the name `etherealImaps`.
 Put this variable block into your project.
 At least `protocol`, `host`, `user` and `password` must be defined (note the encrypted `password` and the value list for `protocol` which will later provide some input support in the engine cockpit).